 - House of Commons Library research papers: Access to research briefings produced by the Libraries of the House of Commons and House of Lords and the Parliamentary Office of Science and Technology (POST).

-- legislation.gov.uk: Includes full text of Public & General Acts from 1996 and Statutory Instruments from 1997.
-Also includes information about Crown and Parliamentary copyright.
+- legislation.gov.uk: Includes full text of Public and General Acts from 1996 and Statutory Instruments from 1997.
+Also includes information about Crown and parliamentary copyright.

 - Scottish Parliament: The main gateway to information about the Scottish Parliament.

 - TSO official documents: Includes full text of Command Papers and House of Commons papers from 2005 onwards.